Minnesing Wilderness Ski Trail

 The trailhead is located about 23 km east of the west park entrance on Route 60.
 The trails start from the Canisbay Campground parking lot on the north side of the road.

 Overall, Minnesing Wilderness Ski Trail is the 23rd most popular cross country ski area of all 49 Nordic ski destinations in Ontario.
-Several of the better cross country ski trails are nearby Minnesing Wilderness Ski Trail including Leaf Lake Ski Trail, Fen Lake Ski Trail and Arrowhead Provincial Park.
+Several of the better cross country ski trails are nearby Minnesing Wilderness Ski Trail including Leaf Lake Ski Trail, Arrowhead Provincial Park and Fen Lake Ski Trail.